slangenbach/notes/snowflake_snowpro_core.md

 - Materialized Views combine the benefits of a view (data from source tables are always up to date) and a table (data is persisted, improving performance)
 - Materialized Views are a good option to abstract complex, long-running query logic which is used often, yet the underlying data is changing infrequently
 - Materialized Views are only available from the Enterprise Edition onwards and do not support joins, UDFs, and some aggregate functions
-- Maintenance (refreshing) of materialized views is managed by Snowflake and incurs some cost
+- Maintenance (refreshing) of materialized views is managed by Snowflake and incurs some (serverless) cost
 - Details about costs can be investigated via `SELECT * FROM TABLE(INFORMATION.SCHEMA.MATERIALIZED_VIEW_REFRESH_HISTORY)`
 - We can create materialized views via `CREATE OR REPLACE MATERIALIZED VIEW <VIEW_NAME> AS SELECT [...]`